 Best Google Drive Alternatives 2022: Summary

 It's safe to say that there are enough options for a cloud provider that can make your head spin when it's time to choose one for you or your company.
 Cloud storage has become cheaper, faster, and better – and now, there are more companies than just three cloud megaliths who used to dominate the industry.

 Out of most other cloud providers reviewed, Sync.com is also one of the most secure.
 So far, they've never been hacked or seen their user data compromised – and this is something that many other cloud providers (even the largest ones) can't lay claim to.

 Sync.com also ranked the highest in terms of functionality, speed, and ease of use for both advanced and novice users.

 A second excellent Google Drive competitor is pCloud.
-It is a secure and easy-to-use cloud storage that gives you 10 GB of free storage and offers affordable lifetime plans for up to 2 TB.
+It is secure and easy-to-use cloud storage that gives you 10 GB of free storage.
+It also offers affordable lifetime plans for up to 2 TB.